-* We are exposed to multi-1000s of chemicals throughout our lives, far more so than previous generations, and particularly our younger generations.
+* We are exposed to multi-1000s of chemicals cumulatively throughout our lives, more so than past generations, and particularly in our younger generations.

-* Babies can be born with up to 200 chemicals in their bodies: effects not characterized.
+* Babies can be born with up to 200 chemicals in their bodies: effects would be synergistic.

 * Most chemicals considered as "generally accepted as safe," unless proven otherwise.